 Are you looking for plants that eat insects?
-Welcome to the original “Little Shop of Horrors!”
+Explore our selection of rare and exotic plants and build your collection!

 From our nursery to your collection: how we grow your plants!

 We’ve been in business selling carnivorous plants full time since 2009.

 When you make a purchase from our website, you are supporting an American family-owned local business.
 Our plants put food on our table and make our livelihoods possible.
 God bless America and long live the USA.

 We only sell tissue-cultured, propagated, and seed-grown plants.